panzerdp/dmitripavlutin.com/content/posts/081-own-inherited-properties/index.md

 > *An inherited property* is a property the object inherits from the prototype object.

-Every object in JavaScript links to an object (the prototype object) from which it inherits properties.
+Every object in JavaScript links to an object, the prototype, from which it inherits properties.

 Let's use again `myObject`.
 This time let's access a property that you haven't defined upon `myObject` directly: